aaronvg08/IB-handbook/content/TEC IB/Mathematics/Pages/4th Semester/2nd Period/Cramer's rule.md

 \end{matrix} }=a_{1}b_{2}-b_{1}a_{2}
 $$

->[!note]
+>[!important]
 >If the determinant is 0, then the system either has no solutions or infinitely many solutions.
-Getting the determinant of a system can help you prove if it has or not solutions.
+Getting the determinant of a system can help you prove if it has solutions or not.

 And the determinant of a variable by excluding the variable's coefficients and adding the extra value at the end, like so.